dh1tw/dh1tw.de/content/post/2010-06-30-how-new-technologies-affect-the-art-of-contesting.md

 thumbnailImagePosition: "left"

 ---
-Last weekend I was invited to speak at the Contest Universtity in Friedrichshafen, Germany.
+Last weekend I was invited to speak at the Contest University in Friedrichshafen, Germany.
 This year I tried to visualize a rather abstract topic, the influence of technologies on the art of contesting.

 Mainly two topics are discussed: **Information Management** and **Software Defined Radios**.